Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 • The consumer thread waits for shared_data to be updated using pthread_cond_wait.

-• The producer thread notifies the consumer thread with pthread_cond_signal.
+• The producer thread notifies the consumer thread using pthread_cond_signal.

-Caution When Using the wait Function in a Multithreaded Environment
+Notes on Using the wait Function in Multithreaded Environments

-The wait function is intended for synchronization between processes and is not suitable for thread-level synchronization.
-For synchronizing threads, using condition variables or mutexes is safer and more efficient.
+wait function is for synchronization between processes and is not suitable for thread-level synchronization.
+For thread synchronization, using condition variables and mutexes is safer and more efficient.

 7. Troubleshooting and Best Practices